Leaflet/Leaflet/docs/examples.md

 page="quick-start/"
 thumbnail="quick-start/thumbnail.png"
-title="Leaflet Quick Start Guide" description="A simple step-by-step guide that will quickly get you started with Leaflet basics, including setting up a Leaflet map (with Mapbox tiles) on your page, working with markers, polylines and popups, and dealing with events."
+title="Leaflet Quick Start Guide" description="A simple step-by-step guide that will quickly get you started with Leaflet basics, including setting up a Leaflet map (with OpenStreetMap tiles) on your page, working with markers, polylines and popups, and dealing with events."
 %}